the-events-calendar/the-events-calendar/readme.txt

 = 3.9 =

+* Lowered the aggressiveness of the activation/upgrade page to improve compatibility with other plugins
 * Incorporated updated Icelandic translation files, courtesy of Baldvin Örn Berndsen
 * Incorporated updated German translation files, courtesy of Oliver Heinrich
 * Incorporated updated Greek translation files, courtesy of Yannis Troullinos